Total and permanent disablement

 - General cover TPD

 Each TPD definition offers cover for a different purpose.
-Your Westpac Financial Planner will be able to help you choose the TPD definition suitable for your individual needs.
+Please read the PDS to choose the TPD definition suitable for your individual needs.

 Flexible level of cover